OSGeo/gdal/doc/source/drivers/vector/ili.rst

 Data is read from transfer files which have different formats in INTERLIS 1 (.itf) and INTERLIS 2 (.xtf).
-Models are passed in IlisMeta format by using "a_filename.xtf,models.imd" as a connection string.
+Models are passed in IlisMeta format with the open option :config:`MODEL` or by using "a_filename.xtf,models.imd" as a connection string.

 IlisMeta files can be be generated with the ili2c compiler.
 Command line